 Drawing a Conclusion

 I maintain that the best video game stories take full advantage of the medium they’re on to deliver a unique experience.
 However, it felt like the creator of The Stanley Parable only just grasped this concept and decided to implement it for its own sake rather than flesh out an entire game with that idea in mind.
 Consequently, The Stanley Parable can be described as paradoxically one-dimensional.
 While I see what Mr. Wreden was trying to do and his work certainly makes for an interesting conversation piece, there are other games out there that have also indulged in postmodernism, the creators of which I thought implemented the idea more successfully either because there was actual gameplay to go along with the story or because the narrative incorporated actual characters.
-Before you ask, I cannot reveal which games I’m talking about because the postmodern element in each of those games is a major spoiler.
-As creative as The Stanley Parable is, Mr. Wreden’s true potential was not fully realized with his debut effort.
+As creative as The Stanley Parable is, Mr. Wreden did not realize his potential with his debut effort.